Code-Institute-Submissions/darraghmurphy1-PP2_AugResub/README.md

 - Features left to implement

-Unfortunatly, there are a lot of features I would have liked to implement but due to time constraints and general inexperience with javascript i was unable to feature them in this project.
-I would have liked to have a score counter and also a final score at the end of the quiz.
-I would have liked to animate the page with various javascript.
+I would have liked to implement a score tracker as the questions go on and also an alert to give the user information about the question they just answered.

 ## Testing